-Fosshotel Mývatn, one of Iceland’s more affordable hotels, opened last year and was built to have a low environmental impact.
-This low-slung, grass-roofed building is ten kilometres from the small town of Mývatn, in the northwest of Iceland.
-Of the ninety two sleek, contemporary rooms, opt for the ones that overlook Lake Mývatn; the suites have their own hot tub.
+One of Iceland’s more affordable hotels, built to have a low environmental impact.
+Low-slung, grass-roofed and ten kilometres from the small town of Mývatn.
+Of the ninety two sleek, contemporary rooms, opt for the ones that overlook Lake Mývatn: the suites have their own hot tub.

 Room only doubles from 24,675 ISK (£174)

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.